ErikGS/django-frontend-samples/README.md

     "detail": "Authentication credentials were not provided."
   }
   ```

+- You can also access Django admin panel by navigating to /admin/ URL.

 - To stop the server just enter CTRL+C at any time in the console.